Microsoft-Web/NodeCamp/Presentation/ConnectingFrontAndBack/ConnectingFrontAndBack/Demo.md

 		script(type='text/javascript' src='/javascripts/index.js')
 	````

 <a name="segment2" />
 ### Listening and handling messages ###

 1. Open the **socketio.js** file located at the root of the project.
 Find the `// TODO: Add code here.` comment and replace it with the following code.

- 	> **Speaking Point:**  First, I want to reverse the sorting direction so that the oldest messages are sent first and second, I want to emit the previously received chat messages on the same channel as I plan on receiving the new messages.
+ 	> **Speaking Point:**  I want to emit the previously received chat messages on the same channel as I plan on receiving the new messages.

+	(Code Snippet - _ConnectingFrontAndBack - SendPreviouslyReceivedMessages_)

 	````JavaScript
 	docDbClient.queryDocuments(collection._self, 'SELECT r.content FROM root r')